-To adjust the trim angle, operate the power trim and tilt switch.
-To raise the bow ("trimout"), push the switch UP.
-To lower the bow ("trim-in"), push the switch DOWN.
+To raise the bow ("trim-out"), push the switch UP.

+To lower the bow ("trim-in"), push the switch DN.

 Make test runs with the trim set to different angles to find the position that works best for your boat and operating conditions.